 In total, I spent 2 days in Camaguey and 1 day in Santa Clara.
 And though this intro might make it seem like I’m slagging on the cities a bit, I’m not.
 They were nice, and I enjoyed my time there.
 This is what I got up to:

 I was actually warned by a number of people to avoid Camaguey.
 They said that it was intense, and maybe a little bit on the rough side.
 I didn’t find that at all.
 I found it to be very friendly, and I really enjoyed my time in the city.

 The first night I arrived, I headed up to the top of the Grand Hotel to shoot some photos of the city from above.
 I couldn’t have asked for a better place to shoot from.
 At the top of the hotel, there’s not only amazing 360 degree views of the city, but there’s a bar serving perfect mojitos.
 So, I stood at the view, drank a mojito, smoked a cigar, and shot off a couple dozen images.
 That’s perfection.

-The following day, I took it easy in the morning and then headed to the plaza to shoot the blue hour.
+The following day, I took it easy in the morning and then headed to the plaza in Camaguey to shoot the blue hour.
 About a half hour before sunset the city got hammered with a thunderstorm.
 So, I was a bit worried about the shoot.
 However, the storm moved on and I ended up getting fantastic light in the plaza.

 About Santa Clara

 Santa Clara was the rainiest city I visited in Cuba.
 The owner of my casa particular told me that this time of year a warm system from the Caribbean meets a cold system from the south right over Santa Clara and that it rains for months.
 It certainly seemed to be the case.
 The rain started 15 minutes outside of town, and stopped again as soon as I left the city.